 At Jagiellonian University the study programme is conducted at the Centre for European Studies/Institute of European Studies, which is a part of the Faculty of International and Political Studies.

-The Faculty of International and Political Studies has the category A granted by the Ministry of Science and Higher Education and was honored for education by the Polish Accreditation Committee.
-This Faculty is the most international and interdisciplinary unit at the Jagiellonian University.
-Its offer includes unique courses in English, many of which are implemented under agreements with foreign universities.
-The Faculty allows you to study in a nationally and culturally diverse environment, both in Polish and foreign languages.
-It promotes mutual getting to know each other and translates into development perspectives in the field of further studies or professional work.
-The Faculty has an extensive structure, reflecting the diversity of scientific research carried out there, which allows you to study with a group of specialists dealing with almost every corner of the world.
+The Faculty of International and Political Studies has the A category granted by the Ministry of Science and Higher Education and was awarded for the quality of education by the Polish Accreditation Committee.
+The Faculty is the most international and interdisciplinary unit at the Jagiellonian University.
+It offers unique programmes conducted in English, many of which are delivered under agreements with foreign universities.
+The Faculty provides students with an opportunity to study in a nationally and culturally diverse environment, both in Polish and foreign languages.
+This creates the space for getting to know each other and supports students' development during their studies and in their professional careers.
+The Faculty’s complex structure reflects the diversity of scientific research conducted in this unit.
+Therefore, students have an opportunity to study among specialists dealing with matters from almost every corner of the globe.